Khlebovsky/mycityfarm/README.md

 - shop - an online store located on the subdomain https://shop.mycityfarm.ru (the logic is implemented in PHP 7.3 using the MySQL 5.6 database)
 - mobile - the mobile version of the main pages of the site, located on the subdomain https://mobile.mycityfarm.ru (HTML5 layout)

-The .htaccess and index.wsgi files are located next to greenTech_project on the domain https://mycityfarm.ru and are responsible for the operation of the domain https://mycityfarm.ru